Skip to main content

 TLS Configuration Options and Validation Rules

-SSV-Signer supports various TLS configuration combinations for both server and client connections.
-Understanding these options helps ensure secure and proper setup.
+SSV-Signer supports several TLS configuration combinations for both server and client connections.
+Understanding them helps ensure a secure setup.

 TLS Enforcement Notes